 +MAT187 Precalculus (5) OR

 Any approved general education course in the

 Mathematical Applications [MA] area for which MAT187 is

-a prerequisite .
-(3-5) 3-5
+a prerequisite e.
+(3-5) 3 5-5

 Any approved general education course from the Humanities, Arts and Design area.

-3 Social and Behavioral Sciences Any approved general education course from the Social and Behavioral Sciences area.
-3 Natural Sciences Any approved general education course from the Natur al
+Any approved general education course from the Social and Behavioral Sciences area.
+3